-Top 10 Tourist Attractions in Egypt
+Top 10 Egypt Tourist Attractions

 Egypt tourist attractions are like nothing you will find anywhere else in the world.
 Ancient Egypt, before its ultimate collapse some 1,700 years ago, was the Land of the Pharaohs, and monuments like the legendary Great Pyramids and Sphinx, and the many royal tombs in the Valley of the Kings stand as a commemoration to all of the Egyptian pharaohs who once ruled this ancient land.